 Retrieving Your Credit Score Report

-People who provide mortgages have the ability to create copies of your credit score.
-Our team can also generate these reports and give it to you free of charge.
+People who provide mortgages can create copies of your credit score.
+Our team can also generate these reports and give them to you free of charge.
 The credit bureaus Equifax and TransUnion can give you a copy of your report if you request it on their respective websites.
 A bad credit score is a result of not paying bills, taking on too much debt, or going through bankruptcy or consumer proposal.